 It’s What God Sees that Counts

-I’m so grateful God saw something useable in me years ago, aren’t you?
+I’m so grateful God saw something useable in me years ago.
+Do you feel the same way?
 I may feel anything but beautiful at times.
 But it’s what God sees that counts.
 You see, real beauty is in the eyes of the Creator.

 “He has made everything beautiful in its time.”
 Ecclesiastes 3:11 NIV